XiongchaoChen/xiongchaochen.github.io/_pages/about.md

 My research topics are deep learning-enabled medical imaging and imaging analysis techniques for reconstruction, registration, correction of PET/SPECT, CT, and MRI.
 My resume is [here](https://xiongchaochen.github.io/cv/).

 I am expexted to graduate in **May 2024** and currently seeking full-time job opportunities.
-Please don't hesitate to contact me at **xiongchao.chen [at] yale.edu** if you have any openings.
+Please contact me at **xiongchao.chen [at] yale.edu** if you have any openings.